warriorstar-orion/avulto/docs/source/api/dmi.rst

       Read the BYOND Icon file from the *filename* referring to a ".dmi" file.

+   .. staticmethod:: new(dims: tuple[int, int]) -> DMI

+      Create a new DMI expecting states with the given dimensions *dims*.

    Once instantiated, the following methods and properties are available:

    .. property:: filepath